-A. Beyond what I mentioned above on SMS and our integrity planning models, in 2014 Vectren developed and implemented an emergency response application and deployed smart phones assigned to each field employee.
-This application allows the employee to get the most relevant information necessary (name, address, and

-1 emergency details) to quickly respond to a customer's emergency.
-Additionally, the 2 application geofences the employee's location which eliminates the need for the 3 employee to spend critical time logging into the computer in their truck.
-This one piece 4 of technology has shaved off critical minutes and reduced Indiana's overall emergency 5 response time by 15%.
-A more significant impact has been the speed at which we 6 can get the order to the field technician which has improved 52%.
+In addition to the SMS and integrity planning models, in 2014 Vectren developed and implemented an emergency response application and deployed smart phones assigned to each field employee.
+This application allows the employee to get the most relevant information necessary (name, address, and emergency details) to quickly respond to a customer's emergency.
+Additionally, the application geofences the employee's location which eliminates the need for the employee to spend critical time logging into the computer in their truck.
+This one piece of technology has shaved off critical minutes and reduced Indiana's overall emergency response time by 15%.
+A more significant impact has been the speed at which we can get the order to the field technician which has improved 52%.